sesamyab/capsule/packages/capsule-client/README.md

 ### What This Means for Your Application

-✅ **Server compromise cannot leak user keys** - They're not on the server
-✅ **Database breach cannot decrypt content** - Private keys are client-side only
-✅ **Network eavesdropping is ineffective** - Only wrapped DEKs are transmitted
-✅ **Users cannot accidentally export their keys** - Browser prevents it
-✅ **True end-to-end encryption** - Only the user's browser can decrypt
+✅ **Server compromise cannot leak user keys** - They're not on the server ✅ **Database breach cannot decrypt content** - Private keys are client-side only ✅ **Network eavesdropping is ineffective** - Only wrapped content keys are transmitted ✅ **Users cannot accidentally export their keys** - Browser prevents it ✅ **True end-to-end encryption** - Only the user's browser can decrypt

 ### Limitations and Trade-offs

-⚠️ **Key loss means data loss**: If a user clears browser data or switches devices, they lose access
-⚠️ **No cross-device sync**: Keys are tied to a single browser profile
-⚠️ **XSS can still abuse keys**: Malicious code can decrypt content (though not steal keys)
+⚠️ **Key loss means data loss**: If a user clears browser data or switches devices, they lose access ⚠️ **No cross-device sync**: Keys are tied to a single browser profile ⚠️ **XSS can still abuse keys**: Malicious code can decrypt content (though not steal keys)

 Consider implementing: